smcnaught/Angular-with-ng-recaptcha/README.md

-# Using ng-recaptcha npm package in an Angular project
+# Using the ng-recaptcha npm package in an Angular project

 If you're using an Angular form, paste your public key in the component in the 'recaptchaPublicKey' variable.